akdiegorsantos/aws_efs_burst_credits/README.md

 This ansible role can be used to automatically create dummy files on EFS file systems.
 The playbook uses the ec2 module to launch a new instance, and run into the user_data a shell script to mount the EFS file system and create some dummy files using the dd command.
 After the shell script complete the instance will be terminate.

-Notice that before executing the playbook you need to change some variables under the file vars/main.yml to match your enviroment configuration.
+Notice that before executing the playbook you need to change some variables under the file vars/main.yml to match your environment configuration.

 ## Prerequisites